sigstore/cosign/README.md

 ## Release Cadence

-We are intending to move to a monthly cadence for minor releases.
-Minor releases will be published around the beginning of the month.
-We may cut a patch release instead, if the changes are small enough not to warrant a minor release.
-We will also cut patch releases periodically as needed to address bugs.
+We cut releases as needed.
+Patch releases are cut to fix small bugs.
+Minor releases are cut periodically when there are multiple bugs fixed or features added.
+Major releases will be released when there are breaking features.

 ## Security